rukasakurai/durable_test_app/README.md

    This will start the Azure Functions runtime locally, hosting your durable functions.

-3. Note the URL where your HTTP trigger function is running
+3. Note the URL where your HTTP trigger function is running.

 ### Starting the React Frontend